 What exactly is Ken’s deal?

 Ken is a mere simulacrum of a person, an empty vessel in the shape of a denim vest, a man whose job is, again, “just beach.”
-Per Robbie, he has no house, no car, no job, and no power, a status that eventually becomes “sort of unsustainable” in the movie.
+Per Gerwig, he has no house, no car, no job, and no power.
+The only thing he does have, according to Barbie costume designer Jacqueline Durran, is Ken-branded underwear.
+This total lack of purpose, Gerwig says, eventually becomes “sort of unsustainable” in the movie.

 .